99.99% of the time, the systems at Cuvva run smoothly.

 To make sure we’re still replying to customers quickly - and to make sure we’re still writing as clearly, concisely and warmly as we always try to - we’ll usually draft a last-minute saved response.
 This is a pre-written message that tells customers everything they need to know about the problem quickly and comprehensively.

 Once things have died down a little, we spend a bit of time going back through old conversations with affected customers to say sorry and explain what happened.
-It’s an important part of treating customers fairly.
+It’s an important part of

 The day after, we’ll sit down as a team to figure out: